Masahiko Kimura: Biography

 reportedly lost only four judo matches in his lifetime, all occurring in 1935.
 He considered quitting judo after those losses, but through the encouragement of friends he began training again.
 He consistently practiced the leg throw osoto gari (large outer reap) against a tree.
 Daily randori or sparring sessions at Tokyo Police and Kodokan dōjōs resulted in numerous opponents suffering from concussions and losing consciousness.
 Many opponents asked Kimura not to use his osoto gari.

-At the height of his career, Kimura's training involved a thousand push-ups and nine-hours practice every day.
+At the height of his career, Kimura's training involved a thousand push-ups and nine hours of practice every day.
+He won the All-Japan Judo Championships, an openweight competition, for three straight years in 1937, 1938, and 1939.
 He was promoted to 7th dan at age 30, a rank that was frozen after disputes with Kodokan over becoming a professional wrestler, refusing to return the All Japan Judo Championship flag, and issuing dan ranks while in Brazil.

-Kimura also entered Karate in his pursuit of martial arts, believing that karate would strengthen his hands.
-First, he trained what today is known as Shotokan Karate under its founder Gichin Funakoshi for two years, but eventually switched to training Goju-Ryu Karate under So-Nei Chu (a pupil of Goju-Ryu karate founder Chojun Miyagi) and finally became an assistant instructor, along with Gogen Yamaguchi and Masutatsu Oyama in his dōjō (the latter also going to university together with him and Aikido master Gozo Shioda).
-In his Autobiography, Kimura attributes the use of the makiwara (a karate training implement) as taught to him by So Neichu and his friend and training partner Masutatsu Oyama, as being a significant contributor to his consequent tournament success.
+Kimura also trained in karate, believing that karate would strengthen his hands.
+First, he trained what today is known as Shotokan Karate under its founder Gichin Funakoshi for two years, then switched to training Goju-Ryu Karate under So-Nei Chu (a pupil of Goju-Ryu founder Chojun Miyagi) and finally became an assistant instructor, along with Gogen Yamaguchi and Masutatsu Oyama in his dōjō (the latter also going to university together with him and aikido master Gozo Shioda).
+In his autobiography, Kimura attributes the use of the makiwara (a karate training implement) as taught to him by So Neichu and his friend and training partner Masutatsu Oyama, as being a significant contributor to his consequent tournament success.
 He began using the makiwara daily prior to his first All Japan success and never lost another competition bout.

 Kimura vs. Hélio Gracie

-In 1949, after touring for Hawaii, Kimura and his troupe formed by judoka Toshio Yamaguchi and Yukio Kato went to Brazil after an invitation by the Sao Paulo Shimbun.
-There they were challenged by Hélio Gracie of the Gracie Jiu Jitsu.
+In 1949, after touring for Hawaii, Kimura and his troupe formed by judoka Toshio Yamaguchi and Yukio Kato went to Brazil after an invitation by the São Paulo Shimbun.
+There they were challenged by Hélio Gracie of the Gracie family.
 Gracie proposed a match under what would be known as the "Gracie Rules", in which throws and pins would not count towards victory, with only submission or loss of consciousness.
 This played against judo rules in which pins and throws can award someone a victory, but they accepted nonetheless.

 Kato was the first to accept the challenge, drawing with Hélio Gracie in their match at the Maracana stadium.
-However, he lost to Gracie by gi choke in the rematch at the Ibirapuera in Sao Paulo.
+However, he lost to Gracie by gi choke in the rematch at the Ibirapuera Park in São Paulo.
 Hélio proposed to continue with the challenge, and Yamaguchi appointed himself the next to fight.
 Kimura, however, volunteered to fight in his place.